LoffiBubby/5301Conclusion/Week1.md

 * Following the formal system is important
 * Misinterpretation of the formal system can be detrimental
 * Computerisation of major information flow to bring about efficiencies and effectiveness is possible
+* Question: An org expands or shortens its hierarchy.
+What kind of control does it implement?
+  * Formal Answer

 #### 1.2 Technical Systems

 * Technology enabled / automated parts of the formal system
 * **Presupposes the existence of a formal system**
 * Could be problematic if formal system DO NOT exist, or technical system is different to formal system
+* Question: Which of the following is an example/scenario that technical control alone may not be effective?
+  * It is easier to find what has been written on paper than in a database

 #### 1.3 Informal Systems